hackergrrl/place-geo-marker/README.md

 > Launch an interactive map to place a marker, and get a longitude/latitude back
 > when the tab is closed.

 # Install

 ```
 npm install place-geo-marker
 ```

+`place-geo-marker` is designed for use with Node, not in the browser. ([For now.](https://github.com/noffle/place-geo-marker/issues/1))

 # Usage